Yakov-Bader/onlineAuctionAPI/README.md

 ## Like
 **POST** [https://onlineauctionapi.herokuapp.com/like](https://onlineauctionapi.herokuapp.com/like)
-describe: when someone likes or unlikes a sale, it will appear or disappear from the liked list required parameters: email, password, id, like (0 for remove like or 1 for like);
+describe: when someone likes or unlikes a sale, it will appear or disappear from the liked list required parameters: email, password, id, like (false for remove like or true for like);
 response: `{"status": "success", "message": "your remove like was successful"}`
 response: `{"status": "success", "message": "your like was successful"}`
 response: `{"status": "error", "message": "I don't recognize you"}`